 DAY 1: Nanny Cay, Tortola, embarkation

-After arrival, boat provisioning and check-in, the Welcome Party will follow, kicking off at 18:30h at Peg Legs.
-This year, we will be starting and ending in Nanny Cay, a 15 minute drive from Road Town.
+18 March – After arrival, boat provisioning and check-in, the Welcome Party will follow, kicking off at 18:30h at Peg Legs.
+We will be starting and ending in Nanny Cay, a 15 minute drive from Road Town.
 This is a perfect starting point for us: fully refitted marina, supermarket, restaurant, beach bar, accommodation available for anyone arriving earlier or staying later.
 It is always so much fun catching up with old friends and meeting the new ones!

 DAY 2: NANNY CAY – JOST VAN DYKE, GREAT HARBOUR